valora-inc/viem-account-hsm-gcp/README.md

 yarn add @valora/viem-account-hsm-gcp
 ```

-Note: viem is a peer dependency, so make it sure it's installed in your project.
+Note: viem is a peer dependency, so make sure it's installed in your project.

 ## Using the library